Power Log

 Powerful Features

-Everything you need to monitor your Mac's power events
+Everything you need to understand your Mac's power events

 Complete History

-Access weeks of boot, shutdown, sleep and wake events from system logs.
+Access 2-4 weeks of boot, shutdown, restart, sleep and wake events from multiple system sources.

-See how long your Mac has been running between each boot and shutdown cycle.
+Automatically calculate how long your Mac ran between each boot/wake and shutdown/sleep cycle.

 Use Cases